arthurgassner/swissenergy-frontend/docs/industrialization.md

   <figcaption>ML System Design.</figcaption>
 </figure>

+The details of this design will be adressed in the Deployment section.

 ## Maintainability

 Another facet of bringing an ML solution to a user is that we now need to have confidence that our code is maintainable, shareable, and reproducible.